 Halt Use of Encounter Data to Formulate MA Risk Scores.
 CMS uses a blended risk score to calculate MA payments.
 Specifically, the agency uses both Risk Adjustment Processing System data and encounter data.
 Collection of encounter data is significantly burdensome for both providers and plans.
 Provider data collection systems and processes were not designed for such a task, and collecting the necessary information often requires significant back-and-forth between both parties.
 Despite these efforts, the accuracy of such data has been challenged by the Government Accountability Office (GAO).
-In updating an earlier report on the use of encounter data accuracy...
+In updating an earlier report on the use of encounter data, GAO found that "CMS has yet to undertake activities that fully address encounter data accuracy...
 Given the agency's limited progress, GAO continues to believe that CMS should implement GAO's July 2014 recommendation that CMS fully assess data quality before use."

 We appreciate that the agency reduced the percentage of the risk score that will be based on encounter data earlier this year.
-However, we encourage Congress to direct CMS to halt use of encounter data entirely until the issues related to data quality and provider and plan burden are addressed.
+However, we encourage CMS to halt use of encounter data entirely until the issues related to data quality and provider and plan burden are addressed.